miolini/automata-workflows/docs/llm_inference_workflow.md

 The worker can be configured with:

 - `max_concurrent_activities`: Maximum concurrent LLM requests
-- Task queue name: `llm-inference-task-queue`
+- Task queue name: `llm-inference`
 - Custom timeouts and retry policies

 ## Monitoring